department-of-veterans-affairs/vets-website/content/pages/download-va-letters/index.md

 </section>
 <section>

-### Can you add an effective date to my Benefit Summary Letter?
+### Can VA add an effective date to my Benefit Summary Letter?

 Yes.
 If you're totally and permanently disabled because of your service-connected disabilities and need us to add the effective date of this decision to your Benefit Summary Letter, please call us at 1-800-827-1000.
 We can email or fax you a copy of your letter with the effective date added to it.
 </section>